 TWELFTH anniversary broadcast of Carnation Contented Hour heard on NBC, will be celebrated Mon-day, Jan.
 3. Program is sponsored by Carnation Co.
 Agency is Erwin Wasey & Co., Chicago.
-Monday evenings at eight, music goes to war!

 Ten weeks ago, WNEW had an idea for a program, discussed it with the Music War Committee, who discussed it with the OWI.